avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

    the accession corresponds to a protein sequence, you should get a hit to a protein sequence record, and you should click on the word 'Protein' to go to that record.
 #.
-Once you are looking for the NCBI record for the sequence, to
+Once you are looking at the NCBI record for the sequence, to
    download the sequence, click on the 'Send' link at the top right of the page, and select 'File' under 'Choose Destination' in the box that pops up, and then choose 'FASTA' as the format that you want